You can reach us via phone at 1-306-242-6747. Our email address for inquires is:

 2.3 What is required to transport my Non-Restricted / Restricted firearm?

 To transport a Non-Restricted firearm, it is recommended to have it locked in an opaque case, with the case locked as well.

 To transport a Restricted firearm, it is REQUIRED to be locked and inside of a locked opaque case (we use the term "double locked").
-Even a stripped AR15/AR10 lower receiver is a restricted firearm, so it must be double locked, the same as a complete rifle.

 2.4 How long do Restricted transfers take for the RCMP to approve?

 The answer to this varies by province, and what time of year it is.
 Transfers usually take longer during the summer, during Christmas and New Years, and after long weekends.

 3 Indoor Range